trigonated/trigonated/README.md

  - [🐇 Jazz 2 Ressurection](https://github.com/deathkiller/jazz2): a fan implementation of the 1998 hit game Jazz Jackrabbit 2, now ported to modern computers and Android.

 ## What I'm working on:
- - 🔥 Crackle - A Discord bot that plays ambient soundscapes, aiming on helping Tabletop RPG hosts bring more immersion to their games.
- - 🛸 Traveller for Reddit - An alternative Reddit client for Android made with [Jetpack compose](https://developer.android.com/jetpack/compose).
  - 🟠 Rotata - A puzzle game where you rotate your way to domination!